 One of the first things you'll need to budget for when living in Manhattan is transportation.
 While New York City has a great subway system, it can get crowded during rush hour and can be a little intimidating for newcomers.
 Taxis and ride-sharing apps like Uber and Lyft are also popular options, but they can quickly cost a lot.
 A typical taxi ride within Manhattan can cost between $10 and $20, while an Uber or Lyft ride can range from $15 to $50, depending on the distance.

-If you're up for a walk, you can explore the city on foot.
-Manhattan is known for its walkability, and with so much to see, it's a great way to take in the sights and sounds of the city.
-Walking across the Brooklyn Bridge, exploring Central Park, and strolling down Fifth Avenue are all great ways to see the city without spending a dime.
+If you're up for some outdoor exploration, Manhattan offers plenty of opportunities to experience the city firsthand.
+With so much to see, it's a great way to immerse yourself in the energy of the area.
+Crossing the Brooklyn Bridge, visiting Central Park, and making your way down Fifth Avenue are all fantastic options for enjoying the city's sights without spending a dime.

 "Ready to embark on a new adventure?
 Let Team Undivided be your guide as you navigate the vibrant and dynamic city of Manhattan.
 From finding the perfect place to call home to exploring the best dining, entertainment, and cultural experiences, our team is here to help you make the most of your New York City journey.
 Contact us today to start your journey and make your move to the city that never sleeps!"